hmichinaka/sql-ecommerce-analytics-and-bi/README.md

 Following use cases are included:

 - Traffic Sources: conversion rate, traffic source trending, bid optimization, segment trending
-- Website Performance: top page, top entry page, bounce rate on 50/50 test
+- Website Performance: top page, top entry page, bounce rate on 50/50 test, conversion funnel, click-through rate

 ## **this reposatory is in progress as of 18.05.22**